akinmail/isw-payment-sdk-android/README.md

             @Override
             public void onSuccess(PurchaseResponse response) {
                 // Check if OTP is required.
+                if (StringUtils.hasText(response.getResponseCode())) {
-                if (StringUtils.hasText(response.getOtpTransactionIdentifier())) {
+                   if (PaymentSDK.SAFE_TOKEN_RESPONSE_CODE.equals(response.getResponseCode())) {
-                   // OTP required.
-                   // Ask user for OTP and authorize transaction using the otpTransactionIdentifier.
+                        // OTP required, ask user for OTP and authorize transaction
                         // See how to authorize transaction with OTP below.
+                   }
+                   else if (PaymentSDK.CARDINAL_RESPONSE_CODE.equals(response.getResponseCode())) {
+                        // redirect user to cardinal authorization page
+                        // See how to authorize transaction with Cardinal below.
+                   }
                 }
                 else {
                      // OTP not required.
                      // Handle and notify user of successful transaction.
                      // A token for the card details is returned in the response.
                 }
                 // The response object contains fields transactionIdentifier, message,
                 // amount, token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier,